-Also at this time, your new puppy will be starting his vaccinations if he hasn’t already.
-He should be ready for his first round of vaccinations at around 6-8 weeks and his second round at about 10-12 weeks.
+Also at this time, your new puppy will be starting their vaccinations if they haven’t already.
+They should be ready for their first round of vaccinations at around 6-8 weeks and their second round at about 10-12 weeks.

 Your New Puppy at 3-4 Months

 When puppies reach the 3-4-month mark, they start losing their baby teeth and sprouting their adult chompers.
-Expect your new puppy to chew on anything he can get his mouth on to help with his teething discomfort.
+Expect your new puppy to chew on anything they can get their mouth on to help with teething discomfort.

 In addition to physical growth, your puppy is also experiencing mental growth.
-This is an important age to begin socializing your puppy to help permanently shape his future personality.
-You can help socialize your puppy by exposing him to new people, places and situations, and doing your best to ensure these are positive experiences.
+This is an important age to begin socializing your puppy to help permanently shape their future personality.
+You can help socialize your puppy by exposing them to new people, places and situations, and doing your best to ensure these are positive experiences.